2,3-dihydroxybenzoate 2,3-dioxygenase

-Thus, the two substrates of this enzyme are 2,3-dihydroxybenzoate and O_{2}, whereas its product is 2-carboxy-cis,cis-muconate.
+The two substrates of this enzyme are 2,3-dihydroxybenzoic acid and oxygen.
+Its product is 2-carboxy-cis,cis-muconic acid.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on single donors with O_{2} as oxidant and incorporation of two atoms of oxygen into the substrate (oxygenases).
 The oxygen incorporated need not be derived from O_{2}.
 The systematic name of this enzyme class is 2,3-dihydroxybenzoate:oxygen 2,3-oxidoreductase (decyclizing).
 This enzyme is also called 2,3-dihydroxybenzoate 2,3-oxygenase.